-Executive Director Objectives Actual performance Bonus earned (% of maximum) ESG ol bjectives continued Both Achieve over 80% participation year on year in the German and UK annual employee The 2022/2023 employee engagement survey participation was follows: as survey and identify the key management actions as a result of the survey. " Germany: Issued to 240 participants and 214 responded - a participation rate of 89.2% (FY2021/22 participation was 86.50 %) " UK: Issued to 126 participants and 110 responded - a participarate of 87.3%.
-(This was the first employee engagement survey conducted at BizSpace so there is no comparative data from the previous year.) / The employee engagement survey for FY2023/24 was conducted April 2023 with a report of the findings due by the end of May 20.
-Three key areas of action were identified by management, with actions committed to and good progress made against each of the in the year, including as follows: nem " Key area 1 - Achieving high value for our shareholders - celebration/recognition of employees to motivate and drive behaviours resulting in performance which ultimately drives va for shareholders; Enhanced recognition and celebration of exemplary employee behaviour; Selection of value champions champion Sirius Values and continue to embed and model behaviours for colleagues. " Key area 2 - From a great to an exceptional employer of choice - roll-out of a strategic internal communications strategy to increase employee engagement with initiatives aimed at furthe improving the diverse collaboration and encouraging employe to share information leading to business improvement, as well instilling a higher sense of purpose for employees; Various inte events established including quarterly Managing Director Brief and lunch meetings hosted by Andrew Coombs. er es as ernal " Key area 3 - One team - establishing structured support to employees to aid their personal and professional development Sirius, with the aim of positively impacting retention and engagement; launch of academy/training offer in October, rolle out monthly from January 2023; introduction of hybrid training field colleagues; focussing on development and career pathwathere were 55 internal promotions; creating new learning opportunities including the establishment of a group exchange programme and the design of an internal mentoring programme ed Ifor ays Establish charging points at a further 20 properties, focusing on tenant-specific charging points.
+Executive Director Objectives Actual performance Bonus earned (% of maximum) ESG ol bjectives continued Both Achieve over 80% participation year on year in the German and UK annual employee The 2022/2023 employee engagement survey participation was as follows: survey and identify the key management actions as a result of the survey. " Germany: Issued to 240 participants and 214 responded - a participation rate of 89.2% (FY2021/22 participation was 86.5%) " UK: Issued to 126 participants and 110 responded - a participation rate of 87.3%.
+(This was the first employee engagement survey conducted at BizSpace so there is no comparative data from the previous year.) ı The employee engagement survey for FY2023/24 was conducted in April 2023 with a report of the findings due by the end of May 2023.
+Three key areas of action were identified by management, with actions committed to and good progress made against each of them in the year, including as follows: " Key area 1 - Achieving high value for our shareholders - celebration/recognition of employees to motivate and drive behaviours resulting in performance which ultimately drives value for shareholders; Enhanced recognition and celebration of exemplary employee behaviour; Selection of value champions to champion Sirius Values and continue to embed and model behaviours for colleagues. " Key area 2 - From a great to an exceptional employer of choice - roll-out of a strategic internal communications strategy to increase employee engagement with initiatives aimed at further improving the diverse collaboration and encouraging employees to share information leading to business improvement, as well as instilling a higher sense of purpose for employees; Various internal events established including quarterly Managing Director Briefings and lunch meetings hosted by Andrew Coombs. , " Key area 3 - One team - establishing structured support to employees to aid their personal and professional development at Sirius, with the aim of positively impacting retention and engagement; launch of academy/training offer in October, rolled out monthly from January 2023; introduction of hybrid training for field colleagues; focussing on development and career pathways - there were 55 internal promotions; creating new learning opportunities including the establishment of a group exchange programme and the design of an internal mentoring programme.
+Establish charging points at a further 20 properties, focusing on tenant-specific charging points.
 Add smart-metering at a further 6 locations in line with the roadmap to equip all sites by 2027.
-We continue to make progress on our EV-charging point installati with 20 added in the period, and a further 2 already scheduled fo completion by September 2023.
-We are also engaging with our tenants to identify and review other sites for installation of EV- charging points.
-EV charging March n 22 March 23 Total number of sites 77 79 Total number equipped 38 58 Proportion of sites equipped 49 9% 73.4% Our roll-out of smart energy meters across our German sites is or track to be completed by 2027, with 6 additional sites equipped in this FY2023.
-Smart energy meters March n 22 March 23 Total number of sites 77 79 Total number equipped 12 18 Proportion of sites equipped 15.6 5% 22.8%
+We continue to make progress on our EV-charging point installations with 20 added in the period, and a further 2 already scheduled for completion by September 2023.
+We are also engaging with our tenants to identify and review other sites for installation of EV-charging points.
+EV charging March 22 March 23 Total number of sites 77 79 Total number equipped 38 58 Proportion of sites equipped 49% 73.4% Our roll-out of smart energy meters across our German sites is on track to be completed by 2027, with 6 additional sites equipped in this FY2023.
+Smart energy meters March 22 March 23 Total number of sites 77 79 Total number equipped 12 18 Proportion of sites equipped 15.6% 22.8%